pyt-team/TopoModelX/README.md

 ## Developing TMX

-To develop tmx on your machine, here are some tips:
+To develop tmx on your machine, here are some tips.

+First, we recommend using Python 3.10, which the python version used to run the unit-tests.

+Then:

 1. Clone a copy of tmx from source: